For us as human beings, posture is very important. From the second we learned to walk on two legs, it’s all about keeping upright in the best way.

 What Is The Importance Of Posture?

 Posture is far more important than just how you hold yourself.
-Like we said earlier, what affects the body will affect the mind.
+As we said earlier, what affects the body will affect the mind.
 In some cases, it can even be the reverse.
 Our mentality affects our posture.

 Those with poor self-esteem may find that they have a very hunched, poor posture.